garethhay/appstore_playstore/README.md

 This is a slightly updated version introducing panda towards the end of the guided project to do some further analysis on the games genre.

+Will rebuild completely in panda when I have the time.

 Also builds on the [Playing with Matplotlib](github.com/garethhay/playing_with_matplotlib/) repo to add some graphs towards the end.